ng-the-engineer/dev-guild-code-challenge/README.md

 # dev-guild-code-challenge

-This is the solution to the code challenge of code challenge posted on [Slack guild-dev](https://ecs-grp.slack.com/archives/C02AMCCH38B/p1664224680245099).
+This is the solution to the code challenge posted on Slack [guild-dev](https://ecs-grp.slack.com/archives/C02AMCCH38B/p1664224680245099) channel, or a copy [here](./QUESTION.md).

 ### Pre-requisite
-Node runtime is installed
+Node runtime is installed (version 14.19.0 or above)

 ### Run Solution

-1. Clone my repo `git@github.com:ng-the-engineer/dev-guild-code-challenge.git`
+1. Clone the repo `git@github.com:ng-the-engineer/dev-guild-code-challenge.git`

 2. Run `node solution` in root directory.